warabanshi/rhi/README.md

 # rhi remote history

-`rhi` is a command that saving or retrieving commands to/from remote server.
+`rhi` is a command that saving/retrieving commands to/from remote server.

 How do you save commands it's not frequently used but sometime it will be required or it's too long to re-enter it.
 It is awkward but, as for me, I save it to a memo file and copy & paste it to CLI when I require it.
 (Let me know if there are other neat things to do)